Updated May 2021

 A shining example of attention to detail, Things helps me get things done.

-I only recently added Raycast to my workflow but I have been blown away by what is possible with it so far.
 Between integrations and custom scripts, everything I need is suddenly a few keystrokes away.

 Long live RSS.
 Feedbin is the best combo of form + function for an RSS reader out there.

 Anything I want to read online first gets sent to Instapaper so it can be read when I have time, in a distraction free environment, with a digital highlighter.